envoyproxy/envoy-perf/nighthawk/README.md

   processes that are not needed.
 - Be aware that power state management and CPU Frequency changes are able to introduce significant noise.
   When idle, Nighthawk uses a busy loop to achieve precise timings when starting requests, which helps minimize this.
-  Still, consider disabling c-state changes in the system BIOS.
+  Still, consider disabling C-state changes in the system BIOS.
-- Be aware that CPU Thermal throttling may skew results.
+- Be aware that CPU thermal throttling may skew results.
 - Consider using `taskset` to isolate client and server.
-On machines with multiple physical CPU's there is a choice here.
+On machines with multiple physical CPUs there is a choice here.
   You can partition client and server on the same physical processor, or run each of them on a different physical CPU.
+Be aware of the latency effects of interconnects such as QPI.
 - Consider disabling hyper-threading.
 - Consider tuning the benchmarking system for low latency (manually, or with tuned).
   - TODO(oschaaf): link resources.